min2ha/ukwa-site/content/target/46613/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: A Stop Brexit party would never work.
-But politicians will still try to pander to those in 'Brenial'

 Anti-Brexiteers may not go as far as setting up their own party, but they'll fight against the referendum result as hard as they can in their current parties.
 The pro-EU demos and mawkish "Marches for Europe" won't just be a flash in the pan.
 The polls show many Remain voters still want to stop Britain leaving, so these politicians will do all they can to reach out to them.